 We have special sample lectures from our faculties throughout the day.
 Learn what makes our staff passionate about what they teach.

-Experience Bachelor of Arts: Black Lives Matter, a regional perspective
+Experience Bachelor of Arts: Art in a changing climate

 Associate Professor Susan Ballard, Wellington Faculty of Humanities and Social Sciences

 9.15–10 am, KKLT303, Kirk building, Kelburn campus

 Associate Professor Ian Welch and Simon McCallum, Wellington Faculty of Engineering

 9.15–10 am, COLT122, Cotton building, Kelburn campus